jivesoftware/react-d3-charts/README.md

 # react-d3-charts
 A D3 charting library for React

-* Line charts and Bar charts (more are coming soon)
+* Line charts, Bar charts, and Area Chart (more are coming soon)
 * ES6 support
 * Grid lines
 * Legends